filrak/surveys/README.md

 # TO-DO

-- Replace local storage with firebase
+- associate survey types with colors, add customization of the types
 - Finish landing
 - Create pricing plans in Stripe
 - Add token limits for accounts (hidden)